awsdocs/amazon-eks-user-guide/doc_source/csi-snapshot-controller.md

 Here are some things to consider when using the CSI snapshot controller\.
 + The snapshot controller must be installed alongside a CSI driver with snapshotting functionality\.
 The Amazon EBS CSI driver supports creating Amazon EBS snapshots of Amazon EBS CSI managed volumes\.
 For installation instructions, see [Use Amazon EBS storage](ebs-csi.md)\.
 + Kubernetes doesn't support snapshots of volumes being served via CSI migration, such as Amazon EBS volumes using a `StorageClass` with provisioner `kubernetes.io/aws-ebs`\.
 Volumes must be created with a `StorageClass` that references the CSI driver provisioner, `ebs.csi.aws.com`\.
+For more information about CSI migration, see <xref endterm="ebs\-csi\-migration\-faq\.title" linkend="ebs\-csi\-migration\-faq"/>\.

 We recommend that you install the CSI snapshot controller through the Amazon EKS managed add\-on\.
 To add an Amazon EKS add\-on to your cluster, see [Creating an add\-on](managing-add-ons.md#creating-an-add-on)\.
 For more information about add\-ons, see [Amazon EKS add\-ons](eks-add-ons.md)\.